Sinapse-Energia/L2-LSM6DSM/README.md

 This sensor will be used trough a I2C interface of a specific Sinapse hardware (IoT Hub Agro).
 The L1 functions or framework to be used by the functions here developed is the I2C L1 functions developed here: https://github.com/Sinapse-Energia/M2M-I2C-Development

+The base code is the I2C L1 project

 # Features required